Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Transport and Travel Conditions

-Land transportation throughout the southern Australian states is by a/c private motor coach; all internal flights booked in economy class (with one checked bag included).
+Land transportation throughout is by a/c private motor coach; all internal flights booked in economy class (with one checked bag included).

 Our difficulty rating level "2" refers to the ambitious nature of our program, some full days of travel, some walking tours of sites that are large with uneven surfaces, and heat in some locations which could cause fatigue over time.
 Our internal flights also mean that you will need to be independent with your luggage; some flights may also occur at inconvenient times, ie early morning.